jhlumd/honey/README.md

 ## Features

 * Thorough Model validations for `Appointment` attributes closely following the instructions describing the data.
-* In addition to the graph and table, the `WorkerBee` Show Page displays useful performance metrics of WorkerBees and presents them in a way that is easy to be understood even at a glance (color coded).
+* In addition to the graph and table, the `WorkerBee` Show Page displays useful performance metrics for WorkerBees and presents them in a way that is easy to be understood even at a glance (color coded).
 * Prevents N+1 queries using ActiveRecord queries with `.joins` and `.includes`
   * Index Page shows the most recent `Appointment` date for each WorkerBee to show who has been recently active.
   * Show Page shows the WorkerBee's performance relative to Comb averages as well as Hive averages.